aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 > In the Git session you had to configure git to add your name and
 > email to every commit, using `git config`.
 We'd recommend you use your
 > CERN account email and name so that the names on local commits match the
-> ones you'll create via gitlab.
+> ones you'll create via GitLab.
 >
 > To change this you can run
 > ~~~